 With respect to the Discovery Programs, the Company will lead discovery and early research activities through the successful completion of dose finding toxicity studies for the identified compounds.
 The Company may, in its sole discretion, opt-in on a program-by-program basis after the successful completion of dose finding toxicity to participate in the further development and commercialization efforts of the Discovery Program compounds.
-If the Company opts-in to the development and commercialization of the Discovery Program upon achievement of specified regulatory and commercial milestones and will also be eligible to share in the U.S. profits at pre-determined percentages on product sales.
+If the Company opts-in to the development and commercialization of the Discovery Program compounds, it will be eligible to receive milestone payments of up to \$10.0 million per program upon specified regulatory and commercial milestones and will also be eligible to share in the U.S. profits at pre-determined percentages on product sales.
 The Company would also be eligible to receive tiered Ex-U.S. royalty rates, calculated on a product-by-product and country-by-country basis, on net sales outside of the United States, if any, ranging from low single digits to low double digits, but less then teens.
-If the Company does not opt-in to further development and commercialization per program upon specified research and up to \$360.0 million per program upon achievement of specified research and development milestones and up to \$70.0 million per program upon specified research and be eligible to receive tiered Ex-U.S. royalty rates ranging from low single digits to receive tiered receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
-The Company would also be eligible to receive tiered royalties on net sales of products worldwide at royalty rates ranging from low single digits, but less then teens.
+If the Company does not opt-in to further development and commercialization efforts for the Discovery Programs, it will be eligible to receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
+The Company would also be eligible to receive tiered royalties on net sales of products worldwide at royalty rates ranging from low single digits to low double digits, but less then teens.